 If you would like to join us then please email us to indicate what level of membership you wish to subscribe for in order to protect the acres of wilderness in the conservancies for the next 3 years.
 We will give you details of how to pay your subscription so that you can join and receive confirmation of your membership and our acknowledgement of your support in protecting the wildlife habitat and entitling you to the allocation of nights to stay at the camps.

-To apply to join or if you have any query then please contact our Chairman, Jake Grieves-Cook, email@example.com
+To apply to join or if you have any query then please contact our Founder, Jake Grieves-Cook, email@example.com

 Below are maps of the Conservancies showing their location.